Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 ### Context <a name="overview-context"></a>

-The overall aim of this work is to accurately predict the *loyalty score* for those customers who could not be tagged, enabling our client a clear understanding of true customer loyalty, regardless of total spend volume - and allowing for more accurate and relevant customer tracking, targeting, and comms.
+The overall aim of this work was to accurately predict the *loyalty score* for those customers who could not be tagged, enabling my client a clear understanding of true customer loyalty, regardless of total spend volume - and allowing for more accurate and relevant customer tracking, targeting, and comms.

-To achieve this, we looked to build a predictive model that will find relationships between customer metrics and *loyalty score* for those customers who were tagged, and use this to predict the loyalty score metric for those who were not.
+To achieve this, I built a predictive model to find relationships between customer metrics and *loyalty score* for those customers who were tagged, and used this to predict the loyalty score metric for those who were not.
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We first needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *loyalty score*, appending on the dependent variable, and separating those who did and did not have this dependent variable present.
+I first needed to compile the necessary data from tables in the database, gathering key customer metrics that might help predict *loyalty score*, appending on the dependent variable, and separating those who did and did not have this dependent variable present.

-As we are predicting a numeric output, we tested three regression modeling approaches, namely:
+As I was predicting a numeric output, I tested three regression modeling approaches, namely:

 * Linear Regression
 * Decision Tree